Briseis: Mythology

 According to her mythology, Briseis was the daughter of Briseus and an unnamed mother.
 She had three full brothers who died in the sacking of Lyrnessus.
 She was married to an unnamed husband who was killed by Achilles.

-In the Iliad, Achilles led the assault on Lyrnessus during the Trojan War, and slew several of the men in her family.
+In the Iliad, Achilles led the assault on Lyrnessus during the Trojan War and slew several of the men in her family.
 She was subsequently given to Achilles as a war prize.
 In the Mycenaean Greek society described in the Iliad, captive women like Briseis were slaves and could be traded amongst the warriors.
 John Tzetzes suggests that it was Palamedes who abducted Briseis, and from the Achaeans' collected spoils Achilles was given Briseis.

+Achilles delivering Briseis to Agamemnon's heralds by Antonio Canova, circa 1790.

 According to Book 1 of the Iliad, when Agamemnon was compelled by Apollo to give up his own slave, Chryseis, he demanded Briseis as compensation.
 This prompted a quarrel with Achilles that culminated with Briseis' delivery to Agamemnon and Achilles's protracted withdrawal from battle.
 His absence had disastrous consequences for the Greeks.
-Despite Agamemnon’s lavish offers of treasure, women, and even the return of Briseis, he did not return to the fray until the death of Patroclus.
+Despite Agamemnon’s lavish offers of treasure, women, and even the return of Briseis, Achilles refused them all and did not return to the fray until the death of Patroclus.

 Achilles was enraged with Agamemnon and seethed in his tent, furious that Agamemnon had dared to insult his honor and standing among the Greeks by stripping him of a prize that was awarded to him.
-When Achilles finally returned to battle to avenge Patroclus, Odysseus persuaded him to accept Briseis back from Agamemnon, despite his insistence that he no longer cared for her.
+When Achilles finally returned to battle to avenge Patroclus, Odysseus had to persuade him to accept Briseis back from Agamemnon, as Achilles no longer minded her, nor anything tied to the quarrel.
 Agamemnon swore that he never had sex with Briseis.